Whoaa512/starred/README.md

 ## Shell

+- [phyver/GameShell](https://github.com/phyver/GameShell) - a game to learn (or teach) how to use standard commands in a Unix shell
 - [wfxr/forgit](https://github.com/wfxr/forgit) - :zzz: A utility tool powered by fzf for using git interactively.
 - [github/scripts-to-rule-them-all](https://github.com/github/scripts-to-rule-them-all) - Set of boilerplate scripts describing the normalized script pattern that GitHub uses in its projects.
 - [gitwatch/gitwatch](https://github.com/gitwatch/gitwatch) - Watch a file or folder and automatically commit changes to a git repo easily.